 - Alt-Health Watch Includes literature on complementary, holistic and integrated approaches to health care and wellness.

-- CINAHL Plus with Full-Text comprehensive and highly-authoritative database for research in nursing and health sciences.
+- CINAHL Complete comprehensive and highly-authoritative database for research in nursing and health sciences.

 - provides access to the full text of nursing and allied health journals, includes multimedia.